 Regardless of who sends the email, if the content is yours, you’re responsible for what others do on your behalf: the Federal Trade Commission (FTC) says that “even if you hire another company to handle your email marketing, you can’t contract away your legal responsibility to comply with the law.“

 This technique is employed by spammers who acquire email addresses by harvesting or “scraping” them off the Internet.
 They search for anything that resembles a valid email address (like firstname.lastname@example.org) or run Directory “Dictionary” Harvest Attacks that find valid addresses using a process of trial & error.
 These attacks are more effective for finding email addresses of companies since they are more likely to have a standard format (i.e., email@example.com, firstname.lastname@example.org, email@example.com).
 No one on a harvested list has opted to be there or has a pre-existing relationship with the sender.
-It goes without saying that harvested lists generate a high volume of complaints, a lot of bounces and very poor email deliverability.
+Harvested lists generate a high volume of complaints, a lot of bounces and very poor email deliverability.

-These email addresses have been intentionally created to trap spammers searching the millions of websites on the Internet for any address they can find.
+These email addresses have been intentionally created to trap spammers scraping the millions of websites on the Internet for any address they can find.
 These traps are never published and do not belong to a real person thus could never “opt-in” to any list since it is impossible for the address to initiate, respond or give consent to having received email of any kind.
-Sometimes referred to as a “honeypot” or “planted” address, they are used by anti-spam groups to catch spammers, monitor and collect spam.
-If you send an email to one of these traps, you will get exposed for using illegal marketing practices and you will get blacklisted which will seriously harm both your delivery and your reputation.
+Sometimes referred to as a “honeypot” or “planted” address, they are used by Anti-Spam groups, monitor and collect Spam.
+If you send an email to one of these traps, you will get exposed for using illegal marketing practices and you could get blacklisted which will seriously harm both your delivery and your reputation.

-These are usually addresses that have been deactivated for a period of time (as little as 6-12 months) and are used by ISPs to judge the quality of your list data.
-These addresses no longer receive email except to catch this sort of activity.
-Sending to a “dormant” trap address will not usually result in being blacklisted because these addresses may have opted in to your list at some point.
-It does, however, raise flags because you are sending to an email address that is out of date and indicates that you may not be processing hard bounces correctly and/or not removing them from your list.
-Sending to dormant addresses at any one ISP will affect your delivery.
+These are usually addresses that have been deactivated for a period of time (sometimes as little as 6-12 months) and are used by receivers to judge the quality of your list.
+These addresses no longer receive email except to catch Spam.
+Sending to a “dormant” trap address will not usually result in a blacklisting because these addresses may have opted in to your list at some point.
+It does, however, raise flags because you are sending to an email address that is out of date and indicates that you may not be processing and removing bounces properly.

 What can you do?

-- Stop using purchased, rented or affiliate lists
+- Never use purchased, rented or affiliate lists

-- Send emails to your list on a regular basis (at least once every six months)
+- Send emails to your list on a regular basis and remove non engaged contacts

 - Make sure you are processing hard bounces correctly

-* When changing providers, make sure you do not reactivate any hard bounces or unsubscribes from your current list.
-Addresses that have previously been marked as invalid could potentially be turned into trap addresses and sending to someone who has opted out is illegal.
+“ When changing providers, make sure you do not transfer any previous hard bounces or unsubscribes from your current list.
+Addresses that have previously been marked as invalid could potentially be turned into trap addresses and sending to someone who has unsubscribed (even by mistake) is illegal.”

 Once you have this sort of data in a large list, it’s easy to create categories of subscribers.
 While you can still email the full list with a single message when merited, you can also now send an email with targeted content that appeals directly to certain segments of your audience.
-Do you want to send an email to just the women on your list, not the men?
+Do you want to target a specific country, region or language?
 How about those that made a purchase within the last six weeks?
-Segmentation makes that possible (and easy, too).
+Segmentation makes that possible (and it’s easy too!).

 Innovations in email marketing give you more power than ever before to send targeted, personalized and better yet, dynamic emails to list members.
-The more specific and targeted your message is for your recipients, the more likely you are to see success in your campaign results – whether you measure results in opens, click-through, or even revenue generation.
+The more specific and targeted your message is to each recipient, the more likely you are to see success in your campaign results – whether you measure results in opens, click-through, or even revenue generation.

 More than anything else, great email content engages and informs the reader.
-It should also encourage the recipients to open your message.
+It should also encourage the recipients to open or click .
 Something as simple as using a short, intriguing subject line or familiar term will entice them to want to read more and gives them a clear indication of what to expect.